igorwaw/advent16/day10-14/README.md

 We need to simulate a computer with a very simple CPU architecture: 4 registers, 4 instructions.
 Easy.
 Very similar to day 23 from 2015, in fact I copied some code.

+## Day 13: A Maze of Twisty Little Cubicles

+Finding distance on a 2D grid.
+Classic BFS algorithm works perfectly.